▶️ LISTEN TO THIS ARTICLE

 This matters for AI because communication overhead kills swarm scalability.
 Direct message passing grows quadratically with agent count.
 Consensus protocols bog down with network latency.
 Stigmergy scales linearly because each agent interacts with local environmental state, not with N-1 peers.

-Marco Dorigo formalized this in 1992 with Ant Colony Optimization, the algorithm that now holds 37% of the swarm intelligence market.
+Marco Dorigo formalized this in 1992 with Ant Colony Optimization, one of the best-known classical swarm algorithms.
 ACO solves the traveling salesman problem by simulating pheromone trails as probability weights on graph edges.
 Artificial ants traverse the graph, depositing pheromone inversely proportional to path length.
 Pheromone evaporates each iteration.
 Short paths accumulate signal; long paths fade.
 After enough iterations, the strongest pheromone trail approximates the optimal route.

-Your GPS uses a descendant of this algorithm every time you ask for directions.
 Routing protocols in telecommunications networks use it to balance load.
-UPS uses it to optimize delivery routes, saving millions of gallons of fuel annually.
+Delivery and routing systems still borrow related ideas to reduce travel and congestion.
 The algorithm hasn't changed much since 1992 because the core insight (let solutions emerge from accumulated evidence rather than computed plans) remains hard to improve upon.

 From Biology to Algorithms